aftabashraf003/aftabashraf003/README.md

 <h1 align="center">Hi 👋, I'm Aftab Asharaf </h1>
-<h6 align="center">An Engineering graduate, pursued Postgraduate Diploma in Big Data Biology with 1-year experience in working with real-world Health care data from biosensors and medical records.
+<h6 align="left">An Engineering graduate, pursued a Postgraduate Diploma in Big Data Biology with 1 year of experience in working with real-world Health care data from biosensors and medical records.
 Skilled in understanding the data and deriving valuable insights using statistical techniques.
 And I have good experience of working on R, Python.
-I am quick in grasping techniques and I am always eager to learn more and explore more in Data Science.</h6>
+I am quick in grasping techniques and always eager to learn more and explore more in Data Science.</h6>

 <!-- <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=aftabashraf003" alt="aftabashraf003" /></a> </p> -->